Skip to main content

 In the pharmaceutical industry, silicon dioxide (also known as colloidal silicon dioxide) has many uses in tablet-making, including as an anti-caking agent, adsorbent, disintegrant, or glidant to allow powder to flow freely when tablets are processed.
 These compounds appear to be biologically inert.
 Silicon dioxide is generally recognized as safe by the FDA.[1][2]

-List of medications using Silicon Dioxide
+Some examples of medications containing Silicon Dioxide

 References